csconnell/helmsman/README.markdown

 Background
 ----------

 Helmsman is for managing Docker.
-At this time it is specifically for viewing and managing a private Docker repositories.
+At this time it is specifically for viewing and managing a private Docker registry.
 Helmsman is built on using Python Flask and Twitter Bootstrap.

 Running Helmsman